Dorothy99-love/Style-transfer/README.md

 **`ST-Bench_all_domain.csv`**

-Contains 150 scientific essays scraped from arXiv (HTML format), spanning three domains: **Computer Science, Physics, and Mathematics** (50 essays each).
+Contains 150 CC-BY licensed scientific essays scraped from arXiv (HTML format), spanning three domains: **Computer Science, Physics, and Mathematics** (50 essays each).
 These domains were chosen to test a broad range of skills, from simplifying complex mathematical formulas to explaining nuanced experimental results.
+The dates of the articles are between 2026/2/24 to 2026/2/26 in the ArXiv ‘recent’ section to mitigate data contamination.
+Additionally, users can apply our codes to scrape the latest arXiv entries and continuously expand the benchmark, ensuring the benchmark remains challenging for future models.

 ## Repository Structure